mtruesda/FileManager/README.md

 ### FileManagement.py

 this file just contains the backend code involved with determining the os and pulling up the file using the default application of the machine.

+This is also where the functions used to modify the actual storage and tree are located.

 ### pydot_graph_util.py